treeverse/lakeFS/docs/reference/garbage-collection.md

 2. Sweep stage: GC will hard-delete objects marked by a previous mark-only GC run.

 By breaking GC into these stages, you can pause and create a backup of the objects that GC is about to sweep and later restore them.
-You can use [GC backup and restore](#gc-backup-and-restore) utility for that.
+You can use the [GC backup and restore](#gc-backup-and-restore) utility to do that.

 #### Mark only mode